Avangardum/AvangardumStyleConvention/Readme.md

 If `//` is not in the beginning of a line, it should also be preceded by a whitespace.

+Use XML comments to describe the public interface of a type.

+Use `<inheritdoc />` wherever possible to make it obvious that there is documentation available.

 ### Namespaces

 Namespaces should start with `DeveloperName.RepositoryName`.